Last updated on April 2nd, 2022 at 01:17 pm

 - Unified Payments Interface Quick Response Code (UPI QR Code) (BHIM-UPI QR Code).

 Note: Just setting up the facility for accepting the payments through these prescribed digital modes alone will not suffice.
-The same is required to be confirmed on the Income-tax portal on or before 31st January 2020.
+The same is required to be confirmed on the Income-tax portal.

 How to confirm the compliance of section 269SU on the Income-tax Portal?